myselfHimanshu/ai-vision-program/Session-01/assignment1/README.md

 |            9            |                   (3x3)*(4) = 36                   |                     (9x9) = 81                      |
 |           11            |                   (3x3)*(5) = 45                   |                    (11x11) = 121                    |

-The above table tells us why using 3x3 kernel is better than the other size kernels.
+The above table tells us why using 3x3 kernel is better than the other size kernels, as number of parameters are less which will help in traingin our network faster.

 Less parameters means, model will take less time to train on.
 It will be faster.
 We need to build an CNN architecture with less parameters and that gives us best result.